rezashabrang/smart-pm/README.md

 # 📊 **Smart Project Management** (smart-pm)

 Welcome to **Smart Project Management (smart-pm)**!
-This repository is designed to assist project managers and data scientists in applying **Data Science** techniques to the field of **Project Management (PM)**.
-It offers a structured approach to processing, analyzing, and engineering project data to make smarter, data-driven decisions.
+This repository is designed to assist students and data scientists in applying **Data Science** techniques to the field of **Project Management (PM)**.
+It offers a structured approach to processing, analyzing, and engineering project data to help you with course.

 ## 🚀 **Features**

 - **Data Preparation & Processing**: Techniques for cleaning, transforming, and preprocessing project data.
 - **Exploratory Data Analysis (EDA)**: Visualizations and analysis methods to understand project data patterns and relationships.
 - **Feature Engineering**: Tools and methods to create, transform, and select the most relevant features for machine learning models.
-- **Sample Data**: Realistic project management datasets to practice on, including project costs, durations, and team size.
+- **Sample Data**: Sample project management datasets to practice on, including project costs, durations.

 ---